mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

         </thead>
 </table>

 In this stage, you now have strong basics about machine learning algorithms and how it works.
-Also you learned about APIs and how to use them.
-Now you are ready to train models, practice on datasets and make some projects involoving the algorithms you learned.
-You may also make a machine learning alogrithm from **scratch**; it would be a great practice to understand the algorithms more.
+Also, you learned about APIs and how to use them.
+Now you are ready to train models, practice on datasets, and make some projects involving the algorithms you learned.
+You may also make a machine learning algorithm from **scratch**; it would be great practice to understand the algorithms more.

 <h2 id=advanced-b> 2.5.
 Advanced B Level</h2>

-In this stage you will enter Deep Learning and NLP World.
-It's divided into there phases:
+In this stage, you will enter the Deep Learning and NLP World.
+It's divided into three phases:
-- Phase 1: Basic concepts of Deep Learning (NN, CNN, RNN, Backprpagation, Optimizers, etc.)
+- Phase 1: Basic concepts of Deep Learning (NN, CNN, RNN, Backpropagation, Optimizers, etc.)
 - Phase 2: Transformers and LLMs.
 - Phase 3: NLP fields.

 ### 2.5.1.
-Phase 1: Basic concepts of Deep Learning
+Phase 1: Basic Concepts of Deep Learning
 <table>
     <thead>
         <tr>